thecodingmachine/integration.wordpress.moufpress/doc/scripts-and-styles.md

 When you use Moufpress, you can use both techniques to add JS and CSS files to your pages.

+**One important thing:** Web libraries are used on pages managed by Moufpress only.
+On pages managed by Wordpress (a Wordpress post, the home page, etc...) web libraries will be ignored.
+Therefore:

+- If you want to add JS/CSS on *all pages* of your Wordpress site, including the pages not managed by Moufpress, you should do this *the Wordpress way*.
+- If on the other hand, you want some JS and CSS specifically on the *dynamic pages* handled by Moufpress' controllers, you should declare a *web library*.

 Using *Web libraries* in Moufpress
 ----------------------------------